Finance and Document Execution Authority

 Board of Trustees Treasurer

-and countersigned by any one of the above University Officers for amounts greater than $25,000 (Twenty-Five Thousand Dollars).
+and countersigned by any one of the above University Officers or designee of any one plus an officer for amounts greater than $50,000 (Fifty Thousand Dollars).

 Any draw of funds from the University line of credit must be promptly reported to the Board of Trustees Chairperson.
 Any draw from the line of credit exceeding five million dollars must be approved by the Chairperson(s) of the Board of Trustees and of the Audit and Finance Committee.